Termit Massif: Topography

+Termit occupies the northern part of the Gouré department, in the Zinder region.

+Climate

+The dry season lasts from November to May and the rainy season from June to September, bringing less than 100 mm of rainfall a year.

+Fauna and flora

+Mendes antelopes and dama gazelles live in the Termit Massif, both of which are threatened with extinction.
+There are also dorcas gazelles, fennecs, cheetahs, barbary sheep, jackals, birds and reptiles.
+In the 1970s, the wildlife in the Termit Massif was still largely intact, but populations have since declined sharply.
+The animals are particularly threatened by hunting parties from Dubai and Libya.
+The plant life in the Termit Massif includes umbrella acacias, toothbrush trees, panicle millet, Danthonia, indigofera and the shrub Leptadenia pyrotechnica.

 Human settlement

 The small population of the Termit is mostly nomadic, with Toubou settlements in the north and east, and more Tuareg and Diffa Arabs to the west.
-Covering much of the north of the Zinder and Diffa Regions, there are few permanent settlements or all weather roads in the area.
+Covering much of the north of the Zinder and Diffa Regions, there are few permanent settlements or all-weather roads in the area.
 Communities within the region include Termit Kaoboul in the south centre and Kandil Bouzou in the southeast.
 Neighbouring settlements include Tasker, Abourak and Haltouma to the southwest; Béla Hardé to the southeast, and Koussa Arma, Oyou Bezezé Denga, and Agadem on the eastern fringe.
-Settled communities on the south west fringe are largely Hausa, and to the south east Kanuri.
+Settled communities on the southwest fringe are largely Hausa, and to the southeast Kanuri.
 The large Kanuri town of N'guigmi is to the southeast and the Hausa cities of Goure and Zinder are to the southwest.

 Ecological protection

 Termit is home to the Termit Massif Reserve, a 700,000 hectare faunal reserve established in 1962 to protect endangered antelope and Addax populations.

 In 2006, the government of Niger applied to UNESCO to have the Termit Massif area named a UNESCO World Heritage Site.